How to treat, prevent, or even get rid of broken capillaries. Explore effective strategies to reduce their appearance and keep them at bay.

 Myofascial Release: A Deep Tissue Massage

-Although you should avoid applying pressure to the face if you’re prone to broken blood vessels, myofascial release is an exception.
+Although you should avoid applying pressure to the face if you’re prone to broken capillaries, myofascial release is an exception.

 I began with this deep tissue massage after my laser treatment.

 Like the plant-based creams and serums mentioned above, myofascial release stimulates circulation to keep capillary walls elastic, making it a good preventative measure.
-But, unlike creams and serums, it can get rid of broken blood vessels completely as long as they’re not too prominent.
+But, unlike creams and serums, it can get rid of broken capillaries completely as long as they’re not too prominent.

 How to Self-Myofascial Release